ClairOne/M369/README.md

 # build for production(firebase hosting) and deploy
 $ yarn generate
 $ firebase deploy --only hosting

+# testing
+$ yarn add cypress --dev (this was already done)
+$ yarn run cypress open

+# Note: 2021-08-22 Dave
+# I did a couple of rudimentary tests to ensure cypress was working.
+# might dig into this more in the future, but focusing on features for now
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).